wazuh/wazuh-documentation/source/amazon/services/supported-services/macie.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Amazon Macie is a security service that uses machine learning to automatically discover and protect sensitive data in AWS.
-Learn more about it here.
+  :description: Amazon Macie is a security service that uses machine learning to protect sensitive data in AWS.
+Learn how to use Amazon Macie with Wazuh in this section.

 .. _amazon_macie: